nitro41992/splitting-sucks/docs/implementation_plan.md

 - **General Modal Workflow State Consistency Plan:**
   - **Objective:** Ensure reliable data flow, state management, and UI consistency across all steps of the modal workflow (Upload, Review, Assign, Split, Summary), whether it's a new receipt or a resumed draft.
   - **Principles:**
-    - **Single Source of Truth:** For any piece of data relevant to a step (e.g., image URI, parsed items, transcription, assignments), identify a single, authoritative source (`MainPageController` for cross-step persistent/draft state, or the current step's controller/wrapper for transient state).
+    - **Single Source of Truth:** For any piece of data relevant to a step (e.g., image URI, parsed items, transcription, assignments), identify a single, authoritative source (`WorkflowState` for the modal workflow, or `_MainPageControllerState` for the non-modal workflow).
     - **Clear Data Propagation:** Use widget constructors (props) for passing initial/static data down and callbacks (`onComplete`, `onUpdate`) for sending data/events up.
-    - **Scoped State Management:** Leverage `Provider` or `ChangeNotifier` (like `WorkflowState` or `SplitManager`) appropriately for state that needs to be shared or mutated across a limited scope of the workflow, but ensure clear interaction with `MainPageController` for overall persistence.
+    - **Scoped State Management:** Leverage `Provider` or `ChangeNotifier` (like `WorkflowState` or `SplitManager`) appropriately for state that needs to be shared or mutated across a limited scope of the workflow.
     - **Immutability where Possible:** When passing data objects (like lists of items), consider using immutable patterns or creating copies to prevent unintended side-effects if child widgets modify them.
   - **Action Plan:**
-    1.  **Data Flow Mapping (for each step - Review, Assign, Split, Summary):**
+    1.  **Data Flow Mapping (for each step - Review, Assign, Split, Summary - primarily for Modal):**
         *   **Inputs:** What data does this screen (`ReceiptReviewScreen`, `VoiceAssignmentScreen`, etc.) require to initialize (e.g., `_receiptItems` for Review, `_savedTranscription` for Assign)?
         *   **Source:** How does it receive these inputs from `MainPageController` (or the preceding step's completion callback)?
         *   **Internal State:** Does the screen manage its own temporary state related to these inputs?
 How is it synchronized if the inputs change?